ChrisEssery/group-project/Portfolio/Background.md

 - Available on iOS and Android
 - Price: Free with in-app purchases; premium subscriptions $19.99/month or $119.99/year

-This application differs from the abovementioned platforms because it emphasises using science-based information to provide games for its users.
+This application differs from the above-mentioned platforms because it emphasises using science-based information to provide games for its users.

 ### Personal Zen